 5.2.6. completion of institutionally established prerequisites for a course.

 5.3.
 Concurrent Enrollment Participation Form/Parent Permission to Participate.
-Before allowing an eligible student to participate in the concurrent enrollment program for the academic year, an institution shall ensure the student has completed the USHE concurrent enrollment participation form, signed an acknowledgement of program participation requirements, and obtained parental permission as indicated by the signature of a student’s parent or guardian on the parent permission form.
+Before allowing an eligible student to participate in the concurrent enrollment program for the academic year, an institution shall ensure the student has completed the USHE concurrent enrollment participation form, signed an acknowledgment of program participation requirements, and obtained a signed parent/guardian permission form.

 5.5.
 Identification of Eligible Students: LEAs have the primary responsibility for identifying students who are eligible to participate in the concurrent enrollment program.

 5.6.
-Advising: USHE institutions and LEAs shall jointly coordinate advising to prospective or current high school students who participate in the concurrent enrollment program established in Utah Code 53A-15-1701.
-Advising shall include information on general education requirements at USHE institutions and how the students can efficiently choose concurrent enrollment courses to avoid duplication or excess credit hours.
+Advising: USHE institutions and LEAs shall jointly coordinate advising to prospective or current high school students who participate in the concurrent enrollment program.
+Advising shall include information on general education requirements at USHE institutions and how the students can choose concurrent enrollment courses to avoid duplication or excess credit hours.

 5.7.
-Tracking Student Achievement: USHE institutions and LEAs shall jointly coordinate information technology systems to allow individual student’s academic achievement to be tracked through both education systems in accordance with Utah Code 53B-1-109 and 53A-1-603.5.
+Tracking Student Achievement: USHE institutions and LEAs shall jointly coordinate information technology systems to track individual students’ academic achievement through both education systems in accordance with Utah Code §53B-1-109 and §53E-4-308.